tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Spot lights in the house, wind, air conditioning, dust from the garden and bright sunlight all irritate deep eye ulcers which are still healing.
 Healing takes several weeks of good nursing care and keeping the eye away from breezes and lights.

+Pet owners need to be extra vigilant in nursing an eye corneal ulcer in an animal whether it is a dog, rabbit or race horse.
 The continual scratching of the injured eye due to severe itch aggravates the injury and sometimes lead to the rupture of the cornea, with the whole liquid contents of the eye ball leaked out.
 In such cases, the eyeball collapses and eye-sight is lost.
 The bacteria and fungi get inside the eyeball causing pus to be formed, a condition called hypopyon

 Enucleation or the removal of the septic eyeball will be the only solution in such cases.